Clifton L. Corker: Federal judicial service

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Corker for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
-On July 17, 2019, the Senate voted 55–41 to invoke cloture on his nomination.
+On July 17, 2019, the Senate invoked cloture on his nomination by a 55–41 vote.
 On July 18, 2019, his nomination was confirmed by a 55–39 vote.
 He received his judicial commission on July 22, 2019.

+Notable rulings

+On June 19, 2023, Corker ruled (in the case of Ultima Services Corp. v.
+US Department of Agriculture) that the Small Business Administration's 8(a) program, which is meant to award contracts to socially and economically disadvantaged people's businesses, violated the US Constitution's guarantee of equal protection by its presumption that any members of certain racial groups are thereby disadvantaged.

+On February 23, 2024, Corker issued a preliminary injunction prohibiting the National Collegiate Athletic Association (NCAA) from enforcing rules to the extent those rules "prohibit student-athletes from negotiating compensation for [name, image, or likeness ('NIL')] with any third-party entity," including boosters and booster-led collectives.

 Personal life

 Corker is unrelated to former U.S. Senator from Tennessee Bob Corker.